miguoliang/old_blog/coronavirus/_posts/2020-2-6-coronavirus-fifteen-days-returning-to-work.md

 So, people who will or have returned to work must be worried about that:

 * Nothing can be touched.
-* Is my workmate a virus infected?
+* Is my workmate a virus-infected?

-From news, the central goverment has made many ecnomic policies to protect small and medium companies.
+From the news, the central government has made many economic policies to protect small and medium companies.
 All these policies focus on rent, employee salary, tax, shares, and credit.
 But people are not sure these policies effective.
-Because people afraid to walk on streets and talk to each other, so resturants and malls can not have customers as many as before.
+Because people afraid to walk on the streets and talk to each other, restaurants and malls can not have customers as many as before.

-In my opinion, private enterprises can not afford employee salary without business.
-For example, tourism industry must be damaged soon, because few people are brave enough to have a trip to any other city for days.
-However, not all industries will be damaged, instead, some industries are facing to a new opportunity that is most people prefer stay at home to be on the street.
-For example, game industry, especially, mobile game industry, reasons are:
+In my opinion, private enterprises can not afford employee salaries without business.
+For example, the tourism industry must be damaged soon, because few people are brave enough to have a trip to any other city for days.
+However, not all trades will be destroyed, instead, some industries are facing a new opportunity that is most people prefer to stay at home to be on the street.
+For example, the game industry, especially, the mobile game industry, reasons are:

-* Developers can work at home, and cooperate with teammates remotely is normal and perfect in software companies.
+* Developers can work at home, and cooperate with teammates remotely is healthy and perfect in software companies.
 * The period of mobile game development is short.
-* Digital marketing is effective to mobile game development.
+* Digital marketing is useful for mobile game development.
-* Mobile game is cheap or free so that it is more acceptable than any other entertainment ways to people.
+* The mobile game is cheap or free so that it is more acceptable than any other entertainment ways to people.

-God bless China and Chinese people!
+God bless China and the Chinese people!

 ## LATEST OFFICIAL DATA